 But simply mastering these techniques will not bring success alone.
 Trading is not a profession in which you can imitate the successful actions of others and expect to be equally or even partially successful yourself.
 In this sense, a trader is comparable to a professional athlete.

-Take a tennis player for example.
-Through intense drills, scenario studies, and coaches lessons, a tennis player hones their craft through hours of hard work and skill development.
+Take a tennis player, for example.
+Through intense drills, scenario studies, and coaching lessons, tennis players hone their craft through hard work and skill development.
 They learn how to toss a ball, hit a forehand, predict an opponent’s move, and so on.
-A good coach will drill them in these skills and provide insight and feedback when and where it’s needed.
+A good coach will drill them into these skills and provide insight and feedback when and where it’s needed.

 This is the same with a great trader.
 A prodigious trader will study the market, drill through and create action plans for all possible market scenarios, and perfect their trading style in simulations and real-time trading events.
 But like a tennis player, there is one major intangible that a coach and constant study and practice cannot account for.
 This wild card is the self and how each individual personality translates what they learn into tangible action on the court or in the market.

 Seeing scenarios differently also means that you will react differently.
 So, whatever tools and skills you learned in your tradings lead up to becoming a trader, you must now apply and use these things in a way that is in harmony with your personality and unique style.
-This is why playing with the same technique or by the same guidelines as someone else, will bring about different outcomes.
-Different personalities experience and apply their own intuitive action plans based on what and how they experience events.
-This is why it is imperative that in addition to everything you learn, you create a custom-tailored action plan suited to your specific strengths and weaknesses.
+This is why playing with the same technique or by the same guidelines as someone else will bring about different outcomes.
+In addition, different personalities experience and apply their own intuitive action plans based on what and how they experience events.
+This is why it is imperative that, in addition to everything you learn, you create a custom-tailored action plan suited to your specific strengths and weaknesses.

-In order to do this and only after you’ve learned the techniques, you need to practice as many scenarios under varying conditions as you can, to learn how your personality copes with all of these different event sequences.
+In order to do this, and only after you’ve learned the techniques, you need to practice as many scenarios under varying conditions as possible to learn how your personality copes with all of these different event sequences.
 Learn and study your unique responses to stressors and unforeseen market movements.

-Being a trader means you have to deal with the actual experience, which is different from your role as the analyst which deals with abstract ideas from a scene.
-The trader experiences things that are emotional and to deal with this right, you need to know yourself incredibly well and to know the specific effects certain events will have on you.
+Being a trader means you have to deal with the actual experience, which is different from your role as the analyst,, which deals with abstract ideas from a scene.
+The trader experiences things that are emotional,, and to deal with this right, and you need to know yourself incredibly well and to know the specific effects certain events will have on you.
 This establishes your strengths and weaknesses, which will help you craft your personal plans.

-For example, the market while not in a trend can be deceiving because the movement of price is in ranging motions before decisions are made to break levels and continue trends.
-Holding positions while it’s up and down can be tiring and you need to be strong and convinced by your analysis.
+For example, the market,, while not in a trend,, can be deceiving because the movement of price is in ranging motions before decisions are made to break levels and continue trends.
+Holding positions while it’s up and down can be tiring,, and you need to be strong and convinced by your analysis.
 You never know if it’s going to break for you or against you.
 How you are able to hold depends on your personality.
-How strong can you hold against the tricks that the market is playing on you?
+How strong can you hold against the market’s tricks on you?
 The answer comes from knowing yourself as best as possible.

 Another thing to be aware of is your personality class.
-Are you an aggressive trader or are you intuitive?
+For example, are you an aggressive trader, or are you intuitive?
 Maybe you are analytical or perhaps methodical?
 Each type dictates different approaches to how you execute decisions after analyses are made.

 An aggressive trader will act fast.
 An intuitive trader will trust their gut more and use less reason.
 An analytical trader is more trusting in what they see and what the market tells them, while a methodical trader creates a set of rules and tools that will indicate combinations, which in turn gives them a rule guide to act on.